 As you see, inside of the wireless receiver is where all of the wireless Xbox 360 Controllers will reside.
 Click on whatever controller you would like to see and click the “Properties” button.

 From here you may now start pressing buttons and moving your joystick around.
-You also get to see if perhaps you had any bad buttons, poor analog hats which are badly calibrated or are in need of replacement hats for your controller.
-Also you get to visually see how terrible the D-Pad is on the X-Box controller.:)
+You also get to see if perhaps you had any bad buttons, poor analog hats that are badly calibrated or need replacement hats for your controller.
+Also, you get to visually see how terrible the D-Pad is on the X-Box controller.:)

 Wait a minute S, you’re telling users to install an older driver designed for windows 7 when windows 10 has it built right in.
 Why even install the files you provided for Windows 10?

 Let’s assume that you did install the “latest and greatest” driver that came built right into Microsoft.
 Will it work?
 Yes, but you will be missing two things.

 The first thing that you’ll notice upon using the new wireless receiver driver is all of your Xbox 360 controllers are listed as generic HID-compliant game controllers.
 They are not listed as true Microsoft Xbox 360 controllers anymore.
 In about 80 to 90 percent of the games on the market, this will not affect a thing!
 There are however some games that are built around the Xbox 360 controller and will map all of the keys for you if it so happens to find a true controller that came from Microsoft.
 This bug in the new driver is an annoyance and not a deal-breaker.